How to Start a House Flipping Business in 2022

 For real estate investors, before you start a house-flipping business, the first and most crucial step is to write a business plan.

-A business plan is key to keeping your business on track.
+A business plan is a key to keeping your business on track.

 Your business plan should be reasonably in-depth.

-Other information includes data from the real estate market – research, acquisition, renovation, and flipping the property.
+Other information includes research, acquisition, renovation, and flipping the property using data from the real estate market.

 Before taking any action, make sure you add a section for all business components from hiring contractors, buying materials, etc.

 You can either write it on as you go along during your research.